 Watering is important, but humidity is the greater concern.

 Use frequent misting with a spray bottle to keep the plant moist, especially during the dry winter months.

 Soil and Transplanting

-Moses, in a boat, grows best in very porous soil with fast drainage.
+Moses, in a boat, grows best in very porous potting mix.
+Plant in a pot with a drainage hole for faster drainage.
 To create the right conditions, mix leaf mold with light humus.